|

 Possible values for ealgo,

-aalgo and calgo are
+aalgo, and calgo are

-specified in separate section.
+specified in the Algorithms

 - src_range